 Air conditioning vs evaporation

-When the outside air temperature reaches 38 - 40 ° C, the air temperature in a poorly insulated building can rise up to 50 ° C. At this temperature, working conditions become uncomfortable for employees and their productivity drops dramatically.
+When the outside air temperature reaches 30 - 35°C, the air temperature in a poorly insulated building can rise up to 50 ° C. At this temperature, working conditions become uncomfortable for employees and their productivity drops dramatically.
 The solution is evaporation, in another words, adiabatic cooling, which is an increasingly popular way to make working conditions in production more bearable even at maximum outdoor temperatures.
-Compared to conventional air conditioning, acquisition costs are relatively low.
+Each system has its advantages and disadvantages.
+Look at these numbers and make the right decision; this is a comparison of an evaporative unit and an air conditioner with similar performance.

 Comparison of evaporation and air conditioning